Distinguished Professor, Visual Arts

 He served three years active duty in the Army with one year in Vietnam.
 He retired in 2007 as a Major.
 Among his awards are the Bronze Star, Purple Heart, Meritorious Service Medal, Combat Infantryman’s Badge, Parachutist Wings, Vietnamese Honor Medal and two Army Commendation Medals.
 Olsen also has two of his photographs in the National Veterans Museum in Chicago, Ill.

 Olsen is also a nationally recognized photographer whose work has been exhibited internationally, nationally, regionally and locally.
 His photography has won numerous awards.

 B.F.A., University of Miami, Florida 1973

-Have run the Cooper River Bridge run for 25 years in a row.
-I am a PADI (Professional Association of Dive Instructors) SCUBA instructor.
+Olsen has run the Cooper River Bridge run for 25 years in a row.
+He is a PADI (Professional Association of Dive Instructors) SCUBA instructor.